grantmontgomery/grantcreates2.0/README.md

   </a>
 </p>
 <h1 align="center">
-Grant Creates
+grantcreates.com version 2.0
 </h1>

 Welcome to my digital forge!
-This is my portfolio site displaying different creations I've made.
-To achieve high performance and less bugs at runtime I decided to code this site in the Gatsby framework with TypeScript.
+This is my portfolio site displaying different creations that I've made or are in the works.

+<h1>Contents</h1>
 ##

 ##